All Episodes

 And again, any attorneys in the room, listen to what I'm saying here.

-Was that any future current events based on those investments, they could not disclose during the purchase of Twitter, now known as X. Something that I would love, uh, and I know you guys follow him.
+Something that was not addressed when they were looking at the documents was that any future current events based on those investments, they could not disclose during the purchase of Twitter, now known as X. Something that I would love, and I know you guys follow him.

-If Ian could do a deep dive into this, even you, Owen, when you look at the investments, there's a reason why I think, and in my personal opinion, why Elon is showing such uh disparaging uh issue here within uh his actions here with Trump because he now knows that the background of the in-cutel investments are affecting somewhere within his
+If Ian could do a deep dive into this, even you, Owen, when you look at the investments, there's a reason why I think, and in my personal opinion, why Elon is showing such a disparaging issue here within his actions here with Trump,

-And I think it actually has to play into why you guys are not seeing the advancement of the monetary gains as you would have had with YouTube, Google, or any of the other uh Facebook plans.
+And I think it actually has to play into why you guys are not seeing the advancement of the monetary gains as what you would have had with YouTube, Google, or any of the other Facebook plans.

 And I think this is honestly, and I'll publicly say it today.

-I I don't really follow you.
+I don't really follow you.

 That's a pretty deep analysis of it.